Aleph-Alpha/std/docs/v1/postgres.md

 - ctx: Context for database operations
 - migrationsDir: Directory containing the migration SQL files

-Returns a slice of maps with status information for each migration, or an error if the status cannot be determined.
+Returns a slice of maps with status information for each migration, or a wrapped error if the status cannot be determined.
+The error wraps the underlying GORM error with additional context.

 Example: